-Should a learner not have access to his/her essential medicine through no fault of Trustor have missed an important dosage prior to attending the Trust, then the Head of School reserves the right to initiate the appropriate action to ensure that a learner's best interests are safeguarded.
+Should a learner not have access to his/her essential medicine through no fault of the Trust, or have missed an important dosage prior to attending the academy, then the Head of School reserves the right to initiate the appropriate action to ensure that a learner's best interests are safeguarded.
 Specific responses to the above scenarios will be discussed on an individualised basis and feature as part of the learner's Health Care Plan.